WorldWander: Bridging Egocentric and Exocentric Worlds in Video Generation: Additional Qualitative Comparisons

 \section{Additional Qualitative Comparisons}

-In addition to the qualitative comparisons presented in the main paper, we provide further comparison results here, as illustrated in Figure\,\ref{fig:additional_qualitative} and Figure\,\ref{fig:additional_qualitative2}.
+In addition to qualitative comparisons presented in the main paper, we provide further comparison results here, as illustrated in \cref{fig:additional_qualitative} and \cref{fig:additional_qualitative2}.
 Our \method outperforms all baselines on both egocentric-to-exocentric and exocentric-to-egocentric video translation tasks, further highlighting its superior performance.